 UPDATE: On October 21, 2021, the government proposed the extension of this program until May 7, 2022 for eligible employers with current revenue losses above 10 per cent and increase the subsidy rate to 50 per cent..
+UPDATE: On December 17, 2021, the proposed legislation received Royal Assent.
 Status: in effect.
 Applications are open.

 Information, update, CRHP main website